ilanschnell/bitarray/README.md

   * `util.hex2ba` allows a unicode object as input on Python 2
   * Determine 64-bitness of interpreter in a cross-platform fashion #91, in order to better support PyPy

-*1.2.1* (2020-01-06):

-  * simplify markdown of readme so PyPI renders better
-  * make tests for bitarray.util required (instead of warning when they cannot be imported)

 Please find the complete change log